 Vendor

 Cisco is the global standard in enterprise networking.
 Their certifications validate real-world skills in routing, switching, security, automation, and cloud infrastructure—skills that employers actively hire for at every level.
+The CCNA is the most widely recognized associate-level networking credential in the industry and serves as the entry point for the entire Cisco certification ladder.

 Why Cisco certifications matter